 To further clarify things, we turned to nutrition expert Isabel Smith, MS RD CDN and founder of Isabel Smith Nutrition.
 “The major thing we’re looking at when comparing oatmeals is the difference in fiber,” she says.
 “As the grain becomes more processed, we lose some of that soluble fiber and digest the oatmeal much more quickly.
 This means you get hungrier, faster.”
 So, next time you’re in the supermarket, keep your eyes peeled for oats labeled “steel cut” or “Irish.”
 They’ll keep your tummy full, your energy consistent, and your weight loss rolling.

 Eat This!
 Tip: Steel cut oats are not great for baking due to their rough texture.
-It's best to eat them in the traditional way—cooking them in water on the stove and then adding sweetness to taste.
-If you're savory person and don't want to flavor your oatmeal with fruits and sugar, try our 20 Savory Oatmeal Recipes For A Flat Belly!
+It’s best to eat them in the traditional way—cooking them in water on the stove and then adding sweetness to taste.
+If you don’t want to flavor your oatmeal with fruits and sugar, spice things up with a savory oatmeal recipe!

 Nutrition (serving size ¼ cup dry): 140 calories, 2.5 g fat (0.5 g saturated fat), 0 mg sodium, 23 g carbohydrates, 4 g fiber, 0 g sugar, 6 g protein

 Scottish oats are the next best thing to steel cut oats.
 Like steel cut oats, they are minimally processed.
 Scottish oats are traditionally prepared by grinding groats on a stone to create fine, grainy pieces of oat (small like a pinhead!).
 When cooked, this oatmeal turns out way more creamy and less chewy than steel cut oats.
 In America, we may think of this more as porridge, but to most, this is how oatmeal should be served.